HTTP-RPC/Kilo/README.md

 ```

 ### Typed Map Access
 `BeanAdapter` can also be used to facilitate type-safe access to deserialized JSON data.
 For example, `JSONDecoder` would parse the content returned by the previous example into a collection of map and list values.
 The `adapt()` method of the `BeanAdapter` class can be used to efficiently transform this loosely typed data structure into a strongly typed object hierarchy.
-This method takes an object (typically a map) and a result type as arguments, and returns an instance of the result type that wraps the underlying value.
+This method takes an object and a result type as arguments and returns an instance of the given type that adapts the underlying value.

+If the value is already an instance of the requested type, it is returned as-is.
+Otherwise:

+* If the target type is a number or boolean, the value is parsed or coerced using the appropriate conversion method.
+Missing or `null` values are automatically converted to 0 or `false` for primitive argument types.
+* If the target type is a `String`, the value is adapted via its `toString()` method.
+* If the target type is `java.util.Date`, the value is parsed or coerced to a long value representing epoch time in milliseconds and then converted to a `Date`.
+* If the target type is `java.util.time.LocalDate`, `java.util.time.LocalTime`, or `java.util.time.LocalDateTime`, the value is parsed using the appropriate `parse()` method.
+* If the target type is `java.util.List` or `java.util.Map`, the value is wrapped in an adapter of the same type that automatically adapts its sub-elements.

+If the value is not an instance of any of the aforementioned types, it is considered a nested Bean, and the given value is assumed to be a map.
+If the target type is an interface, the return value is an implementation of the given interface that maps accessor methods to entries in the map.
+Otherwise, an instance of the given type is dynamically created and populated using the entries in the map.
+Property values are adapted as described above.

 For example, given the following interface definition: